VenissaCarolQuadros/CanHap501/project/Iteration1.md

 You can find the code for both V0.1 and V0.2 here: [TremCasso Iteration 1](https://github.com/VenissaCarolQuadros/TremCasso/tree/dev_VCQ)

-## Summary and Reflections
+## Reflections
 I thought this iteration was fairly successful in that we managed to get 3 quite different colour picker concepts out of it.
-Admittedly, I was initially a little worried about how implementing the same thing in different ways would affect the overall progress of the project.
+I was initially a little worried about how implementing the same thing in different ways would affect the overall progress of the project.
 However, ultimately, the approach we took made it possible to give each other feedback/ suggestions within the team since we were working on similar aspects and encountering similar problems, to explore and brainstorm a lot of different ideas, and has put us in a much better position to receive expert advice on our varied concepts.
 Besides, we still managed to implement a bare minimum colouring tool which is a fair bit of progress!

 For this iteration, we had initially intended to analyze the various resulting designs and to converge our concepts into a final product.
 However, following our meeting with the mentors, the better plan of action seemed to be to try to refine the individual designs further.
 I found that the feedback session was especially helpful to rethink not just our course of action but also our design concepts.
 It helped me understand my design's pros and cons and explore new variations/ modifications.
 If there's one thing I'd change it'd be to try to seek feedback within the team and from the mentors and TAs more actively and earlier on in the iteration.